 29B6 Konteyner Over The Horizon Radar (OTHR)

-The commissioning of a Konteyner radar station in the Russian region of Mordovia east-southeast of Moscow in 2013 marked the completion of the latest part of Russia's program to patch up its radar surveillance coverage, which developed huge gaps after many of the Soviet radar stations were taken over by new states and many others fell into post-Soviet disrepair.
+The initial commissioning of a Konteyner radar station in the Russian region of Mordovia east-southeast of Moscow in 2013 marked the completion of the latest part of Russia's program to patch up its radar surveillance coverage, which developed huge gaps after many of the Soviet radar stations were taken over by new states and many others fell into post-Soviet disrepair.

 Adding to this is the fact that many of the Soviet Union's former allies are now in NATO.
 This means the holes in Russia's air and space defense system have to be closed.
 Hence the deployment of several Voronezh missile-detecting radars and now of the Konteyner radar.